GLOBAL MARKETS-Wall St keeps its poise ahead of Fed's last rate decision for 2022

 FED AHEAD

-Markets expect the Fed to slow the pace of hikes when it announces its decision at 2:00 pm Washington time (1900 GMT) and raise its funds rate target range by 50 bps to between 4.25% and 4.5%.
+Markets expect the Fed to slow the pace of hikes when it announces its decision at 2:00 p.m.
+EST (1900 GMT) and raise its funds rate target range by 50 basis points to between 4.25% and 4.5%.
 FEDWATCH

-Much of the focus will be on the "dot plot" chart that will show the projection about future rate movements by committee members and the tone chairman Jerome Powell strikes in his press conference.
+Much of the focus will be on the "dot plot" chart that will show the projection about future rate movements by committee members and the tone Fed Chair Jerome Powell strikes in his news conference.

 The median projection in September was for a peak in the Fed funds rate of around 4.6% next year, but some analysts think the Fed could go higher.